-(1) Bin Collection Service (standard service).
-Unless otherwise required under Applicable Law or regulation, once per week Grantee shall Collect the Discarded Materials (including Bulky Waste that has been placed in a closed Bin, and excepting metallic white goods and Hazardous Waste) that have been placed, kept or accumulated for Collection in Discarded Materials Bins.
-Bin sizes and Collection frequencies offered are to be, at a minimum, consistent with the sizes and frequencies listed in Exhibit "A-1" at rates specified in Exhibit "E." Subscribers may lease from Grantee or third party compaction equipment that may be attached to Bins.
+- (1) Bin Collection Service (standard service).
+Unless otherwise required under Applicable Law or regulation, once per week Grantee shall Collect the Discarded Materials (including Bulky Waste that has been placed in a closed Bin, and excepting Excluded Waste) that have been placed, kept or accumulated for Collection in Discarded Materials Bins.
+Bin sizes and Collection frequencies offered are to be, at a minimum, consistent with the sizes and frequencies listed in Exhibit "A-1" at rates specified in Exhibit "E." Subscribers may lease from Grantee or third party(ies) compaction equipment that may be attached to Bins.
 The provision of compaction equipment is outside the scope of the Franchise Agreement.
-Grantee shall provide the following Bin Collection services to Subscribers, unless Subscribers utilize Cart Collection service for one or all of the material streams:
+Grantee shall provide the following Bin Collection services to Subscribers, unless Subscribers utilize Cart Collection service for one or all of the material streams. - (2) Cart Collection.

-- (A) Source Separated Discarded Materials in the appropriate Gray/Black, Blue, and Green and/or Brown Container for each material type. - (2) Cart Collection.
 Grantee shall offer Collection in Carts to Commercial Business Subscribers.
 Subscribers shall be charged for Collection in accordance with the rates shown in Exhibit "E." Subscribers shall be subject to the requirements of this Exhibit "A." Grantee shall tailor the appropriate program to accommodate the Discarded Materials generation and space constraints of each Subscriber.
 Grantee shall offer Carts and Bins based on the Subscriber's needs, space limitations for Container placement, and considering safe operations.
 If Grantee and Subscriber have a disagreement as to whether Cart Collection is appropriate, or if Director determines the Collection in a Cart causes health and safety or other concerns, Director shall make the final determination as to whether Collection in a Cart may occur. - (3) Food Rescue and Donation Program.
-Grantee shall perform annual examinations of routes for food donation opportunities and report results to the County and food rescue organizations, and provide information to Subscribers on food donation opportunities. - (4) Discarded Materials Cart Overage Service.
+Grantee shall perform annual examinations of routes for food donation opportunities and report results to the County and food rescue organizations, and provide information to Subscribers on food donation opportunities.

+(4) Discarded Materials Cart Overage Service.
 Commercial Business and Cart Subscribers may periodically generate more Discarded Materials than will fit in the Discarded Materials Cart(s).
-Commercial Business and Cart Subscribers are therefore entitled to two (2) annual pickups per calendar year of material that does not fit in the Discarded Materials Cart(s) at no additional cost.
-One (1) pickup shall consist of up to the equivalent of either three (3): large bags (30- to 40-gallon), boxes, or barrels of Discarded Materials.
+Commercial Business Cart Subscribers are therefore entitled to two (2) annual pickups per calendar year of material that does not fit in the Discarded Materials Cart(s) at no additional cost.
+One (1) pickup shall consist of up to the equivalent of either three (3) large bags (30- to 40-gallon), boxes, or barrels of Discarded Materials.
 Commercial Business Cart Subscribers may be charged per pickup in accordance with Exhibit "E" for overage pickups in excess of two (2) per year.
 Overage pickups, in addition to the two (2) free pickups, will be provided at no additional charge for two (2) weeks beginning the first Collection day following December 25.
 This service is limited to Discarded Materials that could be placed in Discarded Materials Cart, and not Bulky Waste, which is Collected in accordance with this Exhibit "A."

-Grantee will notify all Commercial Cart Subscribers annually, beginning within thirty (30) days of the Effective Date of this Franchise Agreement, of this service.
+Grantee will notify all Commercial Business and Cart Subscribers annually, beginning within thirty (30) days of the Effective Date of this Franchise Agreement, of this service.
 New Subscribers shall be notified of this service upon initiation of new Collection services.